Hop Skip and Jump provide immediate and flexible respite care for children and young adults with disabilities and SEN.

 - Access to professional nursing care

-- Alternative education for children who have been excluded or bullied at school
+- We work in partnership with schools under our Schools Partnership Programme for children who have been excluded or bullied at school

 - Extended days to allow parents to return to work or attend to other responsibilities